 The John Updike Childhood Home is a museum-in-progress that is owned by The John Updike Society, a 501 (c) 3 non-profit corporation organized for educational purposes.
 The house is located at 117 Philadelphia Avenue in Shillington, Pa., where author John Updike lived from “age zero” to 13, after which John and his parents moved to a farmhouse in Plowville that had been in his mother’s family.
-The purchase was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration is supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, and individual donors.
+The purchase was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration is supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, the John and Gaye Patton Charitable Foundation, and individual donors.

 Updike treasured the house on Philadelphia Avenue because it was where his “artistic eggs were hatched.”
-He visited Shillington often during his career, and went through the house as an adult on more than a few occasions, remarking that while most of the house was different, the attic remained unchanged from when he was a boy and used to play up there.
+Updike once remarked, “We have one home, the first . . . ” and he visited Shillington often during his career, going through the house as an adult on more than a few occasions and remarking that while most of the house was different, the attic remained unchanged from when he was a boy and used to play up there.

 Pictured is the front of the house.
 The two-story portion is original, while the single-story addition was added in 1950 by Dr. Hunter, who built the annex for his practice.
-The society remodeled the annex so that the three former examination rooms are now office space rented to Dave Ruoff of Financial Alternatives, while the former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study will be a museum gift shop.
+The society remodeled the annex so that the three former examination rooms are now office space rented to David Ruoff Financial Alternatives, which is not affiliated with the society or childhood home.
+The former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study will be a museum gift shop.

-For more information visit The John Updike Childhood Home website.
+For more information and photos visit The John Updike Childhood Home website.